samhyams/samhyams.github.io/_posts/2024-10-30-beacon-rth-part1.md

 When the script is started, the UAV home position and last known wind measurements are used to initialise the navigation controller.
 The airspeed setpoint, distance to home, and magnetic heading are all that is required for the controller to function, and my testing proves that it always returns the UAV to the vicinity of home.
 Indeed, if low or zero wind speeds are present, the UAV will often end up orbiting or performing a figure of eight pattern around the home point once reached!
 The plot below shows that the estimated wind direction remains within 4 degrees and estimated groundspeed remains within 3 m/s for all aircraft headings, which is sufficient for this application.

-![Synthetic wind approximation delta](wind_plot.png) _Comparison of custom estimated wind components with actual, against aircraft heading_
+![Synthetic wind approximation delta](wind_plot.png) _Comparison of custom estimated wind components with actual, against aircraft heading.
+Wind direction shown by black arrow_

 The video below shows a brief summary of the performance of the navigation controller in the simulator.